mattlianje/etl4s/README.md

 - **Free observability and lineage**: Instrumenting raw functions for monitoring is tedious. **etl4s** offers automatic ThreadLocal tracing (`.unsafeRunTrace`) to inspect the timing, logs, and errors of every step with `Trace` calls.
 Because pipelines are data structures, you can also attach metadata and automatically generate lineage diagrams: impossible with plain functions.

-- **Metrics by design**: The `Etl4sTelemetry` interface is baked into every pipeline.
-Add counters, gauges, and histograms directly in your business logic with `Tel` calls (zero cost until you provide an implementation).
+- **Metrics by design**: Metrics in pipelines are often an afterthought, awkwardly bolted on.
+With **etl4s**, the `Etl4sTelemetry` interface is baked into every pipeline.
+Add counters, gauges, and histograms directly in your business logic with `Tel` calls (zero-cost until you provide an implementation).
 Works with any backend: Prometheus, DataDog, OpenTelemetry.

 - **Clean configuration and dependency management**: Avoid "parameter drilling" configuration objects through nested functions. **etl4s** provides a simple dependency injection system (`.requires` and `.provide`) that automatically infers and injects the minimal required configuration for any part of your pipeline.